-Remember to promote milestones such as the releasing of early bird tickets and ask people to tag a friend they would like to take with them to spread the word further.
+Remember to promote milestones such as the release of early bird tickets and ask people to tag a friend they would like to take with them to spread the word further.
 You can use urgency to push the ticket sale further and motivate people to get their ticket now before it’s too late.
 You can do so by posting whenever early bird ticket sales or registration are about to end.

 Before: play into FOMO

-FOMO, the fear of missing out.
+FOMO is the fear of missing out.
 Most people in the digital age have a serious case of it.
 Let’s talk about what that means to you.
 Posting pictures from last year’s glamorous event can sparkle up a desire to not to miss this one.
 It’s a way to reel in people who are not sure if they want to attend.

 During: interact, interact!

 Interacting with your guests makes them feel special.
 Using interactive polls and quizzes during and after talks is a great way to interact and gather information that will help you keep the conversation going afterward.